-Violation of one or more of the six rights of medication administration:
+- 1. Violation of one or more of the ten rights of medication administration:

-- Right Patient
+- a.
+Right Patient

-- 2. Right Medication
+- b.
+Right Medication

-- 3. Right Dose
+- c.
+Right Dose

-- 4. Right Route
+- d.
+Right Route

-- 5. Right Time
+- e.
+Right Time

-- 6. Right Documentation
+- f.
+Right Documentation

+- g.
+Right to Refuse

+- h.
+Right Education

+- i.
+Right Assessment

+- Right Evaluation

+- 1. Failure to perform any of the three medication checks:

+- a.
+First check: When retrieving medication from medication dispensing system.

+- b.
+Second check: When preparing to administer medication.

+- c.
+Final check: At the bedside before medication is given.

-e.
+- e.
 Class II Medication Administration Error:

-Administration of a medication before the physician's order is noted
+- 1. Administration of a medication before the physician's order is noted.

-Failure to know, check or verify (if possible) the patient's allergies

-Failure to ascertain medication information prior to administration (action, compatibility, nursing implications, injection sites, etc.)

-Accepting the narcotic key from institution personnel

-Administration of medications with expired dates

-Administration of a medication with an expired order date
+- 2. Failure to know, check or verify (if possible) the patient's allergies. - 3.
+Failure to ascertain medication information prior to administration (action, compatibility, nursing implications, injection sites, etc.). - 4.
+Accepting or being found to be in the possession of the narcotic key at a clinical facility. - 5.
+Administration of a medication with an expired order date.

 A NMJC Nursing Program Clinical Incident Report must be completed by the clinical faculty and the student following the medication administration error.
-An 'Action Plan/Learning Contract" will identify the specifics of the error, the consequences of the medication error with a specific date for corrective action to be taken by the student.
+Documentation in the student's Pathway to Success Plan will identify the specifics of the error and the consequences of the medication error with a specific date for corrective action to be taken by the student.
 Other disciplinary action will be imposed on the student as a result of the incident (See below for Disciplinary Action associated with a medication administration error).
-The Clinical Incident Report and the associated Action Plan/Learning Contract will become a part of the student-advisor record, to be considered in the assessment of the student's clinical performance and the Student Clinical Evaluation Tool.
+The Clinical Incident Report and the associated documentation in the student's Pathway to Success Plan will become a part of the student-advisor record, to be considered in the assessment of the student's clinical performance and the Student Clinical Evaluation Tool.